 The arrival of G6 bought a significant change.
 There is now no ‘accreditation’ of services.
 Instead, the seller is required to make a security ‘assertion’.
 There are five levels of assertion and the onus, therefore, now falls on the buyer to assess whether the level of security assertion meets their requirement.

 This means that faced with a list of suppliers selling similar services, a buyer can differentiate by the suppliers level of security assertion.
 It stands to reason that the higher the level of assertion, the greater the buyer’s confidence and the fewer checks they will have to make prior to contracting a service.

 Service provider assertion is the lowest level whilst the next two levels up require independent evaluation and testing.

-Whilst it’s not compulsory to have ISO 27001:2013, we know from our own experience, holding the accreditation made addressing the information security requirements simpler.
+Whilst it’s not compulsory to have, we know from our own experience, holding the accreditation made addressing the information security requirements simpler.
 It also satisfies the independent evaluation requirement and reassures the buyer regarding the depth of your (ISMS).
-As the onus now sits squarely with the buyer to authenticate the credentials of the independent evaluator, ISO 27001 accreditation provides assurance that further authentication will not be necessary
+As the onus now sits squarely with the buyer to authenticate the credentials of the independent evaluator, accreditation provides assurance that further authentication will not be necessary

 Today, we continue to be one of the very few SME’s with PSN accreditation.

 As an SME, we’re really not sure we could have managed ISO 27001, let alone all our other compliance requirements, without our system.
 Certainly not without significant stress and additional resource.